A B C D E F G H I

 A

-An AI copilot is a conversational interface that uses large language models to support users in various tasks and decision-making processes across multiple domains within an enterprise environment.
+An AI assistant is a conversational interface that uses large language models to support users in various tasks and decision-making processes across multiple domains within an enterprise environment.

 Adapter